enf644/ax/README.md

 For the bigger teams, the price is **15$** per user per month.

 # Documentation
-Ax workflow documentation is separated into four levels of system complexity:
+Ax workflow documentation is separated into four levels of complexity:

 <table>
 <tr>